-To my mind they should sell the place to Best Western Hotels – ‘Every room has breath-taking views of London, England, and the capital city’s wonderful river Thames,‘ or use it as a transit camp for illegal immigrants, which as far as Nigel Farage is concerned is anybody and everybody who pronounces ‘Prince Harry’ without dropping the ‘H’.
+To my mind they should sell the place to Best Western Hotels, or use it as a transit camp for illegal immigrants, which as far as swagger mouth Nigel Farage is concerned is anybody who pronounces ‘Prince Harry’ without dropping the ‘H’.

-Aerial view shows an enmeshing of buildings at conflicting angles crowded tight together.
-Too many buildings on too small an area.
-The ‘great exterior public meeting place,’ a large plaza, envisaged as a place to debate issues of the day where people could congregate or protest, the same Miralles considered inseparable from a ‘seat of democracy’, never stood a chance of surviving.
-It got consumed by MP’s needs.
-Very symbolic.
+The ‘great exterior public meeting place,’ a large plaza, envisaged as a place to debate issues of the day where the public could congregate or protest, the same Miralles considered inseparable from a ‘seat of democracy’, never stood a chance of surviving.

 A deathly task

-Incidentally, the V&A’s new waterside museum in Dundee is modelled on a ship, and alarmingly, like dough rising visibly in an oven, is also doubling its initial estimate of costs.
-The architect is not Scottish.
-When it comes to nationally important buildings it appears Scots are not the chosen ones, Charles Rennie Mackintosh’s one exception excluded, the School of Art, now severely damaged by a fire caused by an idiot student and his tutor.
-No one has been charged with criminal negligence.
-I digress.
+Incidentally, the V&A’s new waterside museum in Dundee is also modelled on a ship, and alarmingly, like dough rising visibly in an oven, it also doubled costs.
+Being an English institution the Scottish press have kept silent.
+Again, like Holyrood, the architect is not Scottish.
+When it comes to important new buildings Scots are not the chosen ones.

 The House of Gothic Horrors